gnab/rtl8812au/README.md

 ### Building

-The driver is build by running `make`, and can be tested by loading the built module using `insmod`:
+The driver is built by running `make`, and can be tested by loading the built module using `insmod`:

 ```sh